hlwsmith/quickcast-script/README.md

 - `quickcast.sh camcap` This will pop-up dialog boxes asking for the parameters.

-- `quickcast.sh -S camcap` This will 'Skip' the diolog boxes and just use the defaults, which you can tweak in your ~/.quickcast config file
+- `quickcast.sh -S camcap` This will 'Skip' the dialog boxes and just use the defaults, which you can tweak in your ~/.quickcast config file